 Updating Firmware on a Wyze Camera

-Depending on if you were able to connect your device to a network, the way to update your firmware will differ.
-That’s why, we’re going to cover them both.
+Depending on whether or not you were able to connect your device to a network, the way to update your firmware will differ.
+That’s why we’re going to cover them both.

 Updating Firmware on a Wyze Camera Using the App

 If you were able to connect to your Wi-Fi network, then follow along.